-One of my mentors used to say “The Gospel does not teach us how to get to God; it rather teaches us that there is no way to get to God; God must come to us.”
+One of my mentors used to say “The Gospel does not teach us how to get to God; it rather teaches us that there is no way to get to God; God comes to us.”
 Another said, “The message of the Gospel is not that if we’ll go fifty miles then God will come 450 miles; in Jesus Christ God comes the whole 500 miles!”

 Much of what is styled as “The Christian religion” is concerned with that fifty miles: If only I will do this, then God will do that.
 But the Christian life is not “if-then,” it is “because-therefore:” Because God loves me unconditionally, therefore I seek to live my life in response to such love.
 And this is not some airy message from the celestial heights.
 It is as true as any family: A parent, receiving a child in her arms through birth or adoption, does not look into the child’s eyes and say, “As soon as you grow up and become the person I want you to be then I will love you.”
 (I acknowledge there are families like that – they’re called dysfunctional!)
 What the parent says, in fact, is, “I love you – because you’re my child.”

 A law-based Christianity (and most other religions, come to think of it), cast God as the dysfunctional parent.
 The religious leader, then, becomes like that torturer-in-chief General during Argentina’s “dirty war” who informed his victims, “Only God can give life and only God can take life, but God is busy elsewhere now, so he left it up to me.”
 Religion, even if not quite as alarmingly applied, is always used to decide who is in and who is out.
 (And the one applying the rules is, unsurprisingly, always “in.”)